Field Interviewers Jobs in Kenya – NGO Project

 Our goal is to generate evidence for meaningful action, engage with policy makers in the region to disseminate our research findings, influence policy decisions, and improve the quality of life in Africa.

-The APHRC invites applications for Quantitative Field Interviewers in its PATHOME Project.
+The APHRC invites applications for Qualitative Field Interviewers in its PATHOME Project that will be conducted in Nairobi County.

 The project aims to collect environmental, behavioral, spatial, economic, and microbial data to characterize the enteric pathome along pathways for disease diffusion and the intersection of humans and animals with these pathways.